 In addition to the liberal education requirements, WPU offers courses meant to prepare you to succeed in both your professional and personal lives.

-WPU’s Core Curriculum includes courses in Empirical Reasoning, Ethical Reasoning, Writing, Public Speaking, Personal Finance Management, Media Literacy, a Professional Development Seminar, and Critical Thinking about Culture and Society.
+WPU’s Core Curriculum includes courses in Empirical Reasoning, Ethical Reasoning, Writing, Professional Readiness, and Critical Thinking about Culture and Society.

 Core Curriculum Break Down